Disaster response

 More recently, Lincolnshire Community Foundation supported Lincoln communities following Storm Babet in October 2023.
 You can read the report here.

-Community support in a financial crisis
+Community support during a financial crisis

 Vital voluntary services have been struggling with an increased cost of living on top of pre-existing financial difficulties, while simultaneously helping record levels of people in need of support.